NeuBase is accelerating the genetic revolution using its proprietary Peptide-nucleic acid AnTisense OLigo (PATrOL™) platform.

 When DNA mutations occur in gene sequences, they are passed on to mutant RNA and, subsequently, to mutant protein.
 These mutant proteins can be harmful to cells, becoming the cause of many genetic diseases.

 Gene silencing is a powerful approach used to address many genetic diseases.
-Specialized molecules designed to prevent the translation of mutant proteins called antisense oligonucleotides (ASOs) can bind to and inactivate mutant RNA before it can produce disease-causing protein, potentially delaying or even preventing genetic disease onset, symptoms or progression.
+Specialized molecules designed to prevent the translation of mutant proteins can bind to and inactivate mutant RNA before it can produce disease-causing proteins, potentially delaying or even preventing genetic disease onset, symptoms or progression.

-NeuBase’s Peptide-nucleic acid Antisense Oligonucleotide platform, or PATrOL™ platform, utilizes short sequences of engineered ASOs: peptide-nucleic acids (PNAs).
-While NeuBase’s PNAs are designed to bind mutant RNA to prevent translation or alter splicing to remove harmful protein like traditional ASOs, PATrOL-enabled therapies represent the next-generation of antisense technology, demonstrating superior gene silencing capabilities in preclinical studies.
+NeuBase’s Peptide-nucleic acid Antisense Oligo platform, or PATrOL™ platform, utilizes sequences of engineered peptide-nucleic acids (PNAs).
+While NeuBase’s PNAs are designed to bind mutant genes and inhibit them from manifesting in disease.

-The PATrOL platform yields therapeutics with the even and broad tissue distribution that is the hallmark of small molecules, while maintaining the highly specific targeting that is characteristic of antisense oligonucleotide therapies.
+The PATrOL platform yields therapeutics with the broad tissue distribution that is the hallmark of small molecules, while maintaining the highly specific targeting that is characteristic of traditional genetic medicines.

-Unlike traditional ASOs which have a sugar backbone, NeuBase’s PNA therapies are designed with a peptide backbone.
-The peptide backbone enables the PATrOL platform to be truly modular and highly scalable, permitting rapid development of PATrOL-enabled therapies for many different genetic diseases.
+Unlike traditional ASOs which have a sugar scaffold, NeuBase’s PNA therapies are designed with a rigid poly-amide scaffold.
+The synthetic scaffold enables the PATrOL platform to be truly modular and highly scalable, permitting the rapid development of PATrOL-enabled therapies for many different genetic diseases.
+The scaffold is first-in-class and its neutral charge, resistance to degradation, lack of immunogenicity and semi-rigid nature collectively confer the ability to produce easy to take, precise and well tolerated therapies.

 NeuBase can develop its PATrOL-enabled therapies using multiple different types of nucleic acid bases, including those that are natural or engineered, allowing for increased selectivity and optimization of the therapy for the target disease.
 NeuBase is the first and only company to successfully create bifacial Janus bases, engineered bases that target double-stranded DNA or RNA by engaging both strands at once.

-NeuBase chemists have invented a method to develop short antisense oligonucleotides, as short as only three nucleotides in length, which gives NeuBase ASOs the advantages of small molecule therapies.
-These PATrOL-enabled drugs have proprietary “linkers” on each end, which enable cooperative binding across the RNA target.
-This self-assembly capability confers the selectivity of long antisense oligonucleotide therapies on very small molecules.
+NeuBase chemists have invented a method that gives NeuBase’s PATrOL-enabled drugs the advantages of small molecule therapies.
+These PATrOL-enabled drugs have proprietary “linkers” on each end, which enable cooperative binding across the gene target.
+This self-assembly capability confers the ability to address various mutational types such as large expansions and small single-base mutations.